gradle/gradle/design-docs/play-support.md

 #### Open Issues
 - A Play distribution zip, by default, contains a shared/docs directory with the scaladocs for the application.
 We'll need a scaladoc task wired in to duplicate this functionality.
-- Play compile and runtime dependencies need to be added to distribution.

 ### Implementation